snowy615/digital-systems/materials-src/digital-systems-slides/lecture20-sequential-logic.typ

 #slide[
   == Roadmap
   #callout_goal[We want to build a CPU][]
+  #item-by-item[
-  - We needed to build a state machine #show: later
+  - We needed to build a state machine
-    - We needed to specify binary functions #show: later
+    - We needed to specify binary functions
-      - We needed building blocks #show: later
+      - We needed building blocks
-        - So we learned how to make logic gates! #show: later
+        - So we learned how to make logic gates!
-    - We need circuits that have state that can change with time #show: later
+    - We need circuits that have state that can change with time
-      - We need circuits whose state depends on *past* state #show: later
+      - We need circuits whose state depends on *past* state
-        - Sequential circuits #show: later
+        - Sequential circuits
+  ]
 ]

 #slide[